CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![shorthand image](assets/supp-bits/mortgage-s.png){: .sup1row}
 ![shorthand image](assets/supp-bits/super,supra-s.png){: .sup1row}

-Supplement: advantage, arrange, arrive, conserve, judge, knowledge, language, large, mortgage, super
+Supplement: advantage, arrange, arrive, conserve, judge, knowledge, language, large, mortgage, super,

 ![shorthand image](assets/revised-split/g,v,middle-r17.jpg){: .rev}\
-Revised: severe, reign, design, benevolent, benevolent (not recommended), prerogative, regular, reverend, several, alleiviate, elevate, intelligence, religion
+Revised: severe, reign, design, benevolent, benevolent (not recommended), prerogative, regular, reverend, several, alleiviate, elevate, intelligence, religion,

 In the middle of a short word, G or V may be conveniently expressed by the modes.
 In the case of longer words, it is generally better to keep the G or V if it forms part of the first syllable or the root of the word and to only express it by mode if it occurs in a subsequent syllable.
 (Revised)

 ### Drop the Dots

 ![shorthand image](assets/revised-split/1dots-r11.jpg){: .rev}\
-Revised: is, if, in, it, apply, assist, cotton, fiddle
+Revised: is, if, in, it, apply, assist, cotton, fiddle,

 Dots are generally omitted in common words.
 This applies to I dot and doubling dot.
 (Manual)

-Examples: Probably many including the words: in, it, if, him, his, will.
+Examples: Probably many including the words: in, it, if, him, his, will,.

 Drop them all, unless absoultely necessary.
 Be brave!
 (Cricket)